trishitchar/AI-flix/README.md

     maybe a share button to share over users who joined the site just like I'm sharing my recomendation an qr code to share the site quickly a user can upload a video/youtube url and image poster for a movie or he can request a movie
-# so far build
-    - updated Body using createBrowserRouter and RouterProvider